Upgrade overview

 If an installed Operator has the approval strategy in its subscription set to Manual

 , when new updates are released in its current update channel, the update must be manually approved before installation can begin.
-If the Quay Operator has a pending upgrade, this status will be displayed in the list of Installed Operators.
+If the Project Quay Operator has a pending upgrade, this status will be displayed in the list of Installed Operators.
 In the Subscription

-tab for the Quay Operator, you can preview the install plan and review the resources that are listed as available for upgrade.
+tab for the Project Quay Operator, you can preview the install plan and review the resources that are listed as available for upgrade.
 If satisfied, click Approve

 and return to the page that lists Installed Operators to monitor the progress of the upgrade.